Not Pictured: Childhood destroying aftermath

 - Subverted and played for laughs in Star Wars Episode I: a Pit Droid is sucked into what looks a lot like a jet engine, which utterly destroys said engine and puts the pilot of the craft out of the podrace.
 Not only does the sucked-in pit droid ruin the engine, it also gets spat out the other end, with no apparent damage at all.

-- Sebulba, being the dirty cheater he is, pulls off a part of his pod (that he doesn't really need) and throws it behind him.
+- Sebulba, being the dirty cheater he is, pulls out a hydrospanner or somesuch tool from his pod's glovebox and throws it behind him.
 It hits the engine of one of his pursuers and is promptly sucked in, tearing the craft apart.

 - Happens to The Dragon in Die Hard 2.
 He gets plenty of time to slowly lose his grip, too.